BrianWhelanDublin/milestone-project-3/README.md

   - #### Delete Post.
      - If the user decides to delete the post they will be presented with a modal to confirm this.
      - If the chose to cancel they will be directed back to the post page.
-     - If they click delete the post will then be deleted.
+     - If they click to delete the post will then be deleted.

     - <div float="left">
         <img src="readme-images/features/posts/delete-post.png" alt="Image of delete post" width="450px" height="200px" />